 Most men with early prostate cancer don't have any warning signs or symptoms.
 If cancer has spread outside of the prostate gland, symptoms may include:

-Recently, the Michigan PFAS Science Advisory Panel found that a person exposed to the currently established safety limit for PFOA/PFOS of 70 parts per trillion in their drinking water would have a blood serum level of PFAS in the same range as the blood serum levels where adverse health outcomes have been observed in human studies.
+Recently, the Michigan PFAS Science Advisory Panel found that a person exposed to the currently established safety limit for PFOA/PFOS of 70 parts per trillion would have a blood serum level of PFAS in the same range as the blood serum levels where adverse health outcomes have been observed in human studies.
 If you are concerned and choose to have your blood tested for PFAS, test results will tell you how much of each PFAS is in your blood.

 Similar assessments of contaminated populations from around the country are currently being undertaken and most specialists are inclined to believe that their results will corroborate the Michigan team's findings.